ivanceras/ivancerust/README.md

 Once the camera location is specified, the voxel octree will be traversed in accordance with the camera.
 If the traversal encounters 0, it means there is nothing there.
 The extraction of points starts at the octree where the value is 1, outwards.
 The LOD will be determine by LOD difference of the camera and the encountered octree, and is affected by the distance and zoom.

-new structure of the Voxel
+new structure of the Voxel in memory

 ```
 struct Voxel{